top of page

 My Approach

-My approach is integrative and based on empirical research, client and family needs, and presenting situation.
-Approaches I often use include cognitive behavioral therapy (CBT), Acceptance and Commitment (ACT), exposure and response prevention (EXRP), relational psychodynamic psychotherapy, mindfulness, behavior management therapy, Parent-Child Interaction Therapy (PCIT), Supportive Parenting for Anxious Childhood Emotions (SPACE), and Circle of Security Parenting (COSP).
-I maintain a strengths-based stance focused on building resilience and well-being.
-I work collaboratively with the client and family to define therapy goals and to tailor interventions to their specific needs, developmental considerations, and evidence basis for treatment.
+I believe therapy works best when it feels like a true partnership.
+My approach is integrative and flexible, drawing on therapies that have been shown to help, while always tailoring them to you and your family.
+Approaches I often use include cognitive behavioral therapy (CBT), Acceptance and Commitment (ACT), exposure and response prevention (ERP), mindfulness, behavior management therapy, Parent-Child Interaction Therapy (PCIT), Supportive Parenting for Anxious Childhood Emotions (SPACE), and Circle of Security Parenting (COSP).

 Outside the Office

 I am originally from West Texas and I have lived in Michigan and New York, but my family and I have made our home in Colorado.
-When I’m not seeing clients, I am spending time with my husband, our two children, and our dog, Gus.
-I enjoy being outdoors, reading, running, and traveling where I can explore new places, learn about different cultures, and meet people around the world.
-I also serve as adjunct faculty at NYU teaching beginning counseling skills, cognitive behavioral therapy, and program development and evaluation courses to Master’s students in the Mental Health and Wellness and School Counseling programs.
+When I’m not seeing clients, I am spending time with my husband, our two school-age children, and our dog, Gus.
+I enjoy being outdoors, reading, jogging, and traveling where I can explore new places, learn about different cultures, and meet people around the world.

 Animal-Assisted Therapy

-Gus and I have been trained and demonstrated competencies through Pet Partners and I am a member of both the Pet Partners organization and Association of Animal Assisted Intervention Professionals (AAAIP).
-Please visit these wonderful organizations to learn more about animal-assisted interventions and therapy.
+Gus and I have trained together through Pet Partners, and I am a member of both Pet Partners and the Association of Animal Assisted Intervention Professionals (AAAIP).
+These organizations set the standard for safe, effective animal-assisted therapy, which I am proud to bring into my practice.

-My office is located in Lakewood where I see clients in-person.
+My office is located in Golden where I see clients in-person.

 I also see clients remotely using a secure, video Telehealth platform.
 I am able to see clients throughout the state of Colorado or in PSYPACT states (Alabama, Arizona, Arkansas, Commonwealth of the Northern Mariana Islands, Connecticut, Colorado, Delaware, District of Columbia, Georgia, Florida, Idaho, Illinois, Indiana, Kansas, Kentucky, Maine, Maryland, Michigan, Minnesota, Missouri, Nebraska, Nevada, New Hampshire, New Jersey, North Carolina, North Dakota, Ohio, Oklahoma, Pennsylvania, Rhode Island, South Carolina, Tennessee, Texas, Utah, Vermont, Virginia, Washington, West Virginia, Wisconsin, and Wyoming).